mchalapuk/offensive.js/README.md

 ```

 The call operator was the only way to execute an offensive expression until
 version 2.
-It initially was seen as elegant API with the least amount of
+Initially, it was seen as an elegant API with the least amount of
-boilerplate possible which is true for all assertions without arguments.
+boilerplate possible.
+While this is true for all assertions without arguments,
-Assertions with arguments have their own call operator which led to situations
+assertions with arguments have their own call operator.
+This led to situations
 where two consecutive call operators were needed in order to execute
 the expression.